 UOB's business strategies, products, customer profiles and operating environment expose us to a number of financial and non-financial risks.
 Identifying and monitoring key risks are integral to the Group's approach to risk management.
 It allows us to make proper assessment and proactively mitigate these risks across the Group.
-The key risks which could impact the success of achieving the Group's strategic objectives are as follows:
+The key risks which could impact the success of achieving the Group's strategic objectives are:

-UOB has adopted the Basel Framework and observes the Monetary Authority of Singapore (MAS) Notice to Banks No. 637 - Notice on Risk Based Capital Adequacy Requirements for Banks incorporated in Singapore.
+UOB has adopted the Basel Framework and observes the Monetary Authority of Singapore (MAS) Notice to Banks No. 637 - Notice on Risk Based Capital Adequacy Requirements for Banks Incorporated in Singapore.
 We continue to adopt a prudent and proactive approach in navigating the evolving regulatory landscape, with emphasis on sound risk management principles in delivering sustainable returns.

-We have adopted the Foundation Internal Ratings-Based (FIRB) approach for our non-retail exposures and the Advanced Internal Ratings-Based (AIRB) approach for our retail exposures.
-For Market and Operational risks, the Group has adopted the Standardised Approach (SA).
+We have adopted the Foundation Internal Ratings-Based (FIRB) Approach for our non-retail exposures and the Advanced Internal Ratings-Based (AIRB) Approach for our retail exposures.
+For market risk and operational risk, the Group has adopted the respective Standardised Approaches (SA).

-We have also adopted ICAAP to assess on an ongoing basis the amount of capital necessary to support our activities.
+We have also adopted the ICAAP to assess on an ongoing basis the amount of capital necessary to support our activities.
 We review the ICAAP periodically to ensure that the Bank remains well-capitalised after considering all material risks.
-Stress testing is conducted to determine capital adequacy under stressed conditions.
-The Group's Pillar 3 Disclosure Policy addresses the disclosure requirements specified in MAS Notice 637.
+Stress-testing is conducted to determine capital adequacy under stressed conditions.

+The Group's Pillar 3 Quantitative Disclosure Policy addresses the disclosure requirements specified in MAS Notice 637.
 Please refer to the 'Pillar 3 Quantitative Disclosure' section in the Annual Report for further information.